tytydraco/yessleep/out/The_Windmill_People_Part_I.md

 That alone was disturbing.
 They’d never shown each other affection.
 Not once, not in front of me.

+The footage gli

-The footage glitched, then cut to a new recording.
+tched, then cut to a new recording.

 My mom was talking to a man, her face tight with distress.
 It was hard to make out the guy’s face because of the lighting, but he wore a purple robe—completely out of place for late spring.
 He was holding something.